ddouglascarr/rooset/README.md

 There's a bunch of env variables. source `etc/set-env` to set them.

+This will source a file at `etc/set-secrets-env`.
+Use this to override default options and set secret values.
+The following needs to be set in that file for Github OAuth to work:
+- ROOSET_GITHUB_CLIENT_ID
+- ROOSET_GITHUB_CLIENT_SECRET
+- ROOSET_GITHUB_APP_ID
+- ROOSET_GITHUB_APP_PRIVATE_KEY

 All commands assume you're in this directory, and that these env variables are set.

 ```